scoverage/gradle-scoverage/README.md

 The plugin exposes multiple options that can be configured by setting them in an `scoverage` block within the project's build script.
 These options are as follows:

-You can configure the version of Scoverage that will be used.
-This plugin should

 * `scoverageVersion = <String>` (default `"1.3.1"`): The version of the scoverage scalac plugin.
 This (gradle) plugin should be compatible with all 1+ versions.